gdpelican/KiwiburnStepChecker/README.md

     You should see a Kiwiburn icon appear on your extension bar, likely on the top right of your browser.

+4) **!!
+Important !!** Open a new web page (can be anything!).
+The initial load won't work while you're still viewing the Extensions page.

-4) Enter your credentials for Quicket into the login form
+5) Enter your credentials for Quicket into the login form

     ![](readme/login.png)

-5) Voila!
+6) Voila!
 You should now see your status in the STEP queue from the comfort of anywhere on the internet!

     ![](readme/queue.png)

-6) If you're one of the lucky ones who end up making it to the top of the queue, you'll see a 'Buy Ticket' link which will take you directly to Quicket's site to purchase your ticket.
+7) If you're one of the lucky ones who end up making it to the top of the queue, you'll see a 'Buy Ticket' link which will take you directly to Quicket's site to purchase your ticket.

     ![](readme/buy.png)